 Your brain is surprisingly active while you’re sleeping, so it can be a great time to learn something like a foreign language or motivational speaking.

 Similarly, the very act of not getting constantly woken up by ambient noises will do wonders for your stress levels.
 Being able to sleep undisturbed means you’ll wake up feeling fresher and readier for the day.
 So whether you’re listening to music or just blocking out sound, expect to see your stress levels drop.

 3. Blocks out snoring

-One of the most important benefits of noise-cancelling headphones is their ability to block out snoring.
-Just remember that ear buds will be a better choice if this is your problem, as they’ll give a tighter fit, which will be more effective at blocking out close proximity sounds.
+One of the most important benefits of noise-canceling headphones is their ability to block out snoring.
+Just remember that earbuds will be a better choice if this is your problem, as they’ll give a tighter fit, which will be more effective at blocking out close proximity sounds.

 4. Bluetooth options

-More than anything, this means you don’t have to deal with wires in bed, which are not only annoying, but can be dangerous if they get wrapped around your neck.
-Wireless noise-cancelling headphones should really be your starting point if you’re going to be using them in bed.
+More than anything, this means you don’t have to deal with wires in bed, which are not only annoying but can be dangerous if they get wrapped around your neck.
+Wireless noise-canceling headphones should really be your starting point if you’re going to be using them in bed.